barchart/push-notifications-public/packages/sdk-js/docs/content/product_overview.md

-**This SDK provides an API to interact to the _Barchart ENS_ — a simple tool for push notifications.**
+**This SDK provides an API to interact to the _Barchart Push Notification Service_ — a simple tool for push notifications.**

 You can _quickly_ build an application that allows your users to: